We’re developing new standards and guidance

 - concepts — the fundamental way things work and fit together

 - Identification controls - the ways in which the problems can be solved.

 - Operation and implementation - information and examples for putting this in to practice in certain ways.

 - tools — tools that help with any of the above.

-The benefits of this approach will be wider applicability, resiliance during change and a clear basis for building trust frameworks.
+The benefits of this approach will be wider applicability, resilience during change and a clear basis for building trust frameworks.
 They will also be easier and less costly to maintain.

 How we will consult

 - First iteration — drafted by a small group of experts, based on existing standards/guidelines (both here and overseas) and what is known about the emerging best practice.

-- Consultation and feedback - the draft will be placed in this site and opened (probably via Loomio) for input and feedback, for a specified period of time.
+- Consultation and feedback - the draft will be placed in this site and opened (via Loomio) for input and feedback, for a specified period of time.

 - Update and second iteration — the feedback will be reviewed and an updated version provided.

 - Review - depending on the degree of consensus and level understanding established, further consultation and feedback may be sought.